 Continued delivery of the Council's affordable housing strategy saw the purchase of houses during 2019/20.
-81 of these properties were leased to Croydon Affordable Tenures LLP on 80 year lease terms, but with a 40 year break clause, yielding a premium of £29.3m.
-It has been decided this is a lessor operating lease, and the premium has been amortised and released to the CI&E over the 40 year life of the lease up to the break clause
+81 of these properties were leased to Croydon Affordable Tenures LLP on 80 year lease terms, yielding a premium of £29.3m.
+Legislation requires the Council to recognise this sum as a capital receipt.